$L^p$ norms of higher rank eigenfunctions and bounds for spherical functions: Bounds for norms in noncompact type

-Our proof for higher rank groups works by applying a similar decomposition in terms of the Cartan $\Aa^+$ co-ordinate to $K_t$.
-Complications arise in higher rank when we localise $K_t$ in regions very close to the walls of $\Aa^+$, and so we shall first describe a simplified version of our method which ignores this problem, before giving the full approach at the start of section \ref{details}.
-If $\beta_m$ are as before, and $\bf{m}$ is an $r$-tuple of non-negative integers, define
+Our proof for higher rank groups works by applying a similar decomposition in terms of the Cartan $\ga_0$ co-ordinate to $k_t$.
+We begin by defining the partition of unity that we shall use.